iris-theof/Disaster_response_pipeline/README.md

 ```
 $ python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 ```
-3. Run the following command to run the web app:
+3. To run the web app go to `app` directory and execute:
 ```
-$ python app/run.py
+$ python run.py
 ```
 4. To open the web app go to http://0.0.0.0:3001/